prdpsvs/io.deltastandalone.springboot/README.md

       azure.key-vault.tenantId=
     ```

-Now that you know the most important classes to read delta log and pre-requisites, let’s get right into an example:
+### How to use Delta Standalone?

+Now that you know the most important classes to read delta log and pre-requisites, let’s get right into an example.
 This delta standalone example is wrapped by a spring boot application with DatasetController class.
 DatasetController class has many request mappings.
 One of the request mappings is getDatasetfilesToRead method to get the delta files paths to read based on inputs and configuration provided.

 * Request Mapping - getDatasetfilesToRead
 https://github.com/prdpsvs/io.deltastandalone.springboot/blob/8fa502050b25bae67db51810c888f7fdbca45438/src/main/java/com/delta/standalone/lib/Controller/DatasetController.java#L20-L28